-Prior to joining Cardozo, Professor Roth served as an Assistant United States Attorney in the Southern District of New York from 2002 to 2009, where she specialized in violent crime and later securities fraud.
-Previously, she clerked for the Honorable Denise Cote of the US District Court for the Southern District of New York, and for the Honorable John M. Walker, Jr., of the US Court of Appeals for the Second Circuit.
-She also worked at the law firm of Gibbons, Del Deo, Dolan, Griffinger & Vecchione, P.C., where she was the 1999-2001 John J. Gibbons Fellow in Public Interest and Constitutional Law.
-She received her J.D. from Harvard Law School and her B.A. from Harvard College.
+Professor Roth is a graduate of Harvard College and Harvard Law School.
+Following law school, she served as a law clerk for the Honorable Denise Cote of the United States District Court for the Southern District of New York and then for the Honorable John M. Walker, Jr., of the United States Court of Appeals for the Second Circuit.
+She also worked at the New Jersey law firm now known as the Gibbons Firm, where she was the recipient of the John J. Gibbons Fellowship in Public Interest and Constitutional Law to work exclusively on pro bono litigation.